the-crypt-keeper/tldw/README.md

   - Add support for more APIs
   - Add functionality to select a custom prompt from the prompts database
   - Add more prompts to the prompts database
-  - Poetry for package management and stop the package headaches